 Anthony Waller also creates considerable ambiguity between whether Kate Nauta – a relative newcomer previously best known as the lingerie-clad girl with guns in Transporter 2 (2005) – is someone sinister who may not be the scientist she claims and is quite possibly an envoy from Hell, or a purely mundane interpretation where everything is given a semi-plausible explanation.
 The script sets up a classic dichotomy between reason and belief in the supernatural – something heavily underscored in one dialogue scene between Adrian Paul and Kate Nauta at one point.
 This turns the build-up and expectation of another Event Horizon type film into a Lewtonian film – after Val Lewton, a producer during the 1940s who made a classic body of films beginning with Cat People (1942) that constantly vied between whether the menace present was supernatural in nature or purely in the minds of the protagonists.

-[PLOT SPOILERS] The latter half of the film emerges as a variant on The Crazies (1973) and a body of films that have copied this such as Impulse (1984), The Signal (2007), Pontypool (2008), Salvage (2009), YellowBrickRoad (2010), the remake of The Crazies (2010), Patient Zero (2012), Urge (2016), Mayhem (2017) and Mom & Dad (2017) about protagonists being infected with a toxin/virus that causes them to go mad.
+[PLOT SPOILERS] The latter half of the film emerges as a variant on The Crazies (1973) and a body of films that have copied this such as Impulse (1984), The Signal (2007), Pontypool (2008), Salvage (2009), YellowBrickRoad (2010), the remake of The Crazies (2010), Patient Zero (2012), Urge (2016), Mayhem (2017), Mom & Dad (2017) and The Sadness (2021) about protagonists being infected with a toxin/virus that causes them to go mad.
 Some of the juggles between reality and hallucination – Adrian Paul reconciling with his dead wife, which is abruptly reversed to be seen from Kate Nauta’s point-of-view as him cuddling a carcass of meat in the kitchen; her taunting him that she is the Devil and demanding that he relinquish his soul; or where he enters the hospital in search of her at the end – are conducted with an adept ingenuity, even if it is not quite as clever a one as was present in the original Val Lewton films.